-At this point I tested the bag by putting the books my son had bought inside.
+At this point, I tested the bag by putting the books my son had bought inside.
 Perfect!

 It was fun creating this quilted book bag from start to finish using the features of PFAFF’s creative 3.0.
-I think I might make a few more gifts while I’m in the creative mood!
+I think I might make a few more gifts while I’m in a creative mood!
 Thanks for joining me this week.

 This is part 4 of 5 in this series.

 Go back to part 3: How and when to use 4 PFAFF presser feet: topstitch, embroidery, 0A and 1A